kenkenen/homelab/README.md

 # homelab

 This repository contains the configuration for a homelab setup using Proxmox as a VM host.
 The goal is to create structured infrastructure for deploying containerized applications into a DEV, UAT, and PROD environment.
-The structured infrastructure is perfect for the implementation of pipelines to deploy developed containers to a DEV environment and progressively promote the deployments to the upper level environments using typical SDLC methodologies.
+The infrastructure can be used for the implementation of pipelines to deploy developed containers to a DEV environment and progressively promote the deployments to the upper level environments using typical SDLC methodologies.

 ## Getting Started

-If you're trying to set up an identical set up as mine and have a laptop that can handle it, expand the Setting up Yyper-V section and follow it for a quick set up.
+If you're trying an identical set up as mine and have a laptop that can handle it, expand the Setting up Hyper-V section and follow it.

 <details>
 <summary>Setting up Hyper-V</summary>

-If you have a laptop that can handle it, you can run the whole thing on Hyper-V on it.
 My 7th gen X1 carbon is dated and not a whole lot to rave about, but it handled the job well.
+If you have a laptop with similar or better specs, then this might work for you as a quick and dirty development environment for this:

 1. Enable Intel VT-x/VT-d in BIOS
 2. Install Hyper-V by opening `appwiz.cpl`, clicking `Turn Windows features on or off` -> Check `Hyper-V` -> Follow prompts and reboot to complete the install.